civican/legisinfo/44-1/bills/C-18/bill_text.md

 ### Section 36

-The Commission may, at the request of an arbitration panel, provide administrative and technical assistance to the panel and may, on any terms that the Commission considers necessary, disclose to the panel any confidential information in the Commission's possession that, in the Commission's opinion, is necessary for a balanced and informed decision-making process, on the condition that the Commission ensures that the arbitration panel or each individual arbitrator that presides over the final offer arbitration, do not further disclose any such confidential information and under any further terms that the Commission considers necessary.
+  **(1)** The Commission may, at the request of an arbitration panel, provide administrative and technical assistance to the panel and may, on any terms that the Commission considers necessary, disclose to the panel any information, including confidential information, in the Commission's possession that, in the Commission's opinion, is necessary for a balanced and informed decision-making process, on the condition that the Commission ensures that the arbitration panel or each individual arbitrator that presides over the final offer arbitration does not further disclose any confidential information other than during the arbitration, including by imposing any further terms that the Commission considers necessary.

+  **(2)** Each individual arbitrator must take all reasonably necessary measures to ensure that confidential information disclosed to them under subsection (1) is not disclosed other than during the arbitration.

+  **(3)** Every individual who contravenes subsection (2) is guilty of an offence and is liable on summary conviction,

+    for a first offence, to a fine of not more than $5,000; and

+    for a second or subsequent offence, to a fine of not more than $10,000.

 ### Section 37